GoogleChromeLabs/puppy-content/content/en-US/api/roundRect.md

 ### Drawing roundRect with circular arc

-The following example draws 4 rooundRect with `raddi`'s size equals to 1, 2, 3 or 4 and `r` is in form of double.
+The following example draws four `roundRect` images with `raddi` sizes equal to 1, 2, 3 or 4. `r` is a double.

 ```js
 const canvas = document.createElement('canvas');